|

 as a function of the distance along the surface, seems to be relevant

+for tactile sensing of shape.
 Based on a theoretical analysis of the mechanics of contact, we have

 proposed a mechanism by which shapes of objects within contact regions